“Where there is no Standard there can be no Kaizen” –

 The desktop of some of my colleagues looks like a view of NY city from twenty thousand feet, a tiles collection so tight that there is almost no space.
 The reason is the need to access the applications or the critical documents as fast as possible.
 Filling the desktop with shortcuts defeats the purpose because now you have so many icons there that you waste time looking for the right one.
 Start deleting the shortcuts of obsolete applications, then those of programs that you use once in a blue moon.
 Same with the critical documents, delete what you do not need anymore.
 I bet that from it left not all are critical; maybe you just use them pretty often.
 The solution for this will be to create folders, I will mention this on my number 3 below.

 We don’t want to miss a piece of information, therefore the solution is to ask everybody to copy you on their emails.
 The problem is that then you receive the email you want plus a lot more that you do not, most of the people replying to all just to say thank you.
 Also, you receive emails that honestly you don’t need anymore, maybe because your role changed.
 You spend time just browsing through them, deleting and filing.
-It is better to just ask politely to be removed of those distribution lists where you don’t need to be anymore.
+It is better to just ask politely to be removed from those distribution lists where you don’t need to be anymore.

 Another thing I do is to follow the one-touch rule.
 Once I open an email, I read it and decide what to do with it; can I delete it?
 Should I file it?
 Do I need to keep a reminder to do something later?
 Whatever it is, I will do it at that moment; that way I touch that email only once, do what I have to do with it and then I delete it from the inbox.
 There are a couple more tricks that I used when it comes to emails but that will be the subject of a future post.